Harry’s First Sex Partner Revealed Herself to Stop ‘Hunt’

 Why Sasha Walpole revealed herself

-The woman to whom Prince Harry had first-time sex with in a field behind a pub—as recounted in his memoir Spare—has said she felt forced to identify herself to stop the “hunt” for her and to take back control of the situation.
-She added that she had kept the secret for over twenty years and would never have said anything had Harry not publicly recounted the episode.
+The woman with whom Prince Harry had first-time sex in a field behind a pub—as recounted in his memoir Spare—has said she felt forced to identify herself to stop the “hunt” and to take back control of the situation.
+She added that she had kept the secret for over 20 years and would never have said anything had Harry not publicly recounted the episode.

 Sasha Walpole, 40, who was a royal groom at King Charles’ home, Highgrove, when she had sex with Harry but now works as digger driver and landscaper, told her story to U.K. newspapers The Sun on Sunday and The Mail on Sunday.